 Strong public spending, rural demand, services push India’s GDP growth to 7.8 pc: Industry leaders

-New Delhi, Aug 31 (IANS): India's latest GDP performance is a clear reflection of strong public spending, improving rural demand, and a resilient...
+India's latest GDP performance is a clear reflection of strong public spending, improving rural demand, and a resilient services sector that...

 According to data released by the National Statistics Office (NSO), India’s GDP grew 7.8 per cent in the April-June quarter of 2025-26 (Q1 FY26), the fastest pace in the last five quarters.